-Button Function See See Connection Properties: Manages streaming video performance over your connection to the target server.
-The settings are stored persistently for the accessed KVM port.
-3 Show information like FPS and video resolution.
+Button Function Connection Properties: Manages streaming video performance over your connection to the target server.
+The settings are stored persistently for the accessed port.
+(Charles Show information like FPS and video resolution.
 The factory default settings are ideal for most connections so it is not recommended to change the settings unless required.
 Keyboard: Shows a list of available hot key macros and sends the selected macro to the target server.
 Mouse: à Switches between single mouse and various dual mouse modes, or synchronizes two mouse pointers onscreen.
 Video Settings: Adjusts video sensing and color calibration settings.
-Connect Audio, Mass Storage and SmartCard Devices: (E) Connects or disconnects a virtual media drive or a smart card reader from the target server, if the target supports virtual media.
-For example, you can mount a CD-ROM or USB flash drive onto the target server.
+Connect Audio, Mass Storage and SmartCard Devices: (F) Connects or disconnects a virtual media drive or a smart card reader from the target server, if the target supports virtual media.
+For example, you can mount a CD-ROM or USB flash drive onto the target server. it it USB flash drive onto the target server.
+In addition, you can configure the audio USB flash drive onto the target server.
 In addition, you can configure the audio connection to the target server.
-Power Operations: Turns on, off or power cycles the target server, if a Raritan PDU is connected to the same KVM switch.
-External Device Settings: 2 + Access the settings for operating an external device supported by a DKX4-101.
+USB flash drive onto the target server.
+In addition, you can configure the audio connection to the target server.
+Power Operations: Turns on, off or power cycles the target

 Button Function

-View:
+and a View:

-Shows several display options, such as Scale Video and Full-Screen Mode.
+- Shows several display options, such as Scale Video and Full-Screen Mode.